-This Draft EIR is being released for agency and public review for a 45-day period.
-After completion of the public review period, all comments received on the Draft EIR will be reviewed and written responses will be prepared.
-The Final EIR will include any necessary revisions to the Draft EIR along with responses to comments.
-The Final EIR will be considered by decision makers in their review and decision on the proposed Project.
+This The Draft EIR is being was released for agency and public review for a 4546-day period (January 29, 2016 to March 14, 2016).
+After completion of the public review period, all comments received on the Draft EIR will be were reviewed and written responses will be prepared.
+The Final EIR will includes any necessary revisions to the Draft EIR along with responses to comments.
+The This Final EIR will be considered by decision makers in their review and decision on the proposed Project.
 The CPUC will consider approval of the Permit to Construct (PTC), and recommend a decision after completion of the Final EIR.
 The CPUC will have the final decision on the PTC.

-During the public review period, the Draft EIR and appendices are available for review online on the CPUC Project website and in the repositories identified on the website noted below:
+During the public review period, the Draft EIR and appendices are were available for review online on the CPUC Project website and in the repositories identified on the website.
+The Final EIR is also available on the CPUC Project website noted below: